-A single person did not create the Internet that we know and use today.
-Below is a listing of different people who have helped contribute and develop the Internet.
+A single person did not create the Internet we use today.
+Below is a listing of different people who have helped contribute to and develop the Internet.

 In 1962, J.C.R.
-Licklider became the first Director of IPTO and gave his vision of a galactic network.
-In addition to ideas from Licklider and Kleinrock, Robert Taylor helped create the idea of the network that later became ARPANET.
+Licklider became the first Director of IPTO (Information Processing Technology Office) giving his vision of a galactic network.
+Also, with ideas from Licklider and Kleinrock, Robert Taylor helped create the idea of the network that became ARPANET.

-The Internet as we know it today first started being developed in the late 1960s in California in the United States.
+The Internet as we know it today started being developed in the late 1960s in California in the United States.

-In the summer of 1968, the Network Working Group (NWG) held its first meeting chaired by Elmer Shapiro with the Stanford Research Institute (SRI) with attendees: Steve Carr, Steve Crocker, Jeff Rulifson, and Ron Stoughton.
-In the meeting, the group discussed solving issues related to getting hosts to communicate with each other.
+In the summer of 1968, the NWG (Network Working Group) held its first meeting, chaired by Elmer Shapiro, at the SRI (Stanford Research Institute).
+Other attendees included Steve Carr, Steve Crocker, Jeff Rulifson, and Ron Stoughton.
+In the meeting, the group discussed solving issues related to getting hosts to communicate.

-The UCLA (University of California, Los Angeles) put out a press release introducing the public to the Internet on July 3, 1969.
+The UCLA (University of California, Los Angeles) released a press release introducing the public to the Internet on July 3, 1969.

 First network equipment

 The first message and network crash

-On Friday October 29, 1969 at 10:30 p.m., the first Internet message was sent from computer science Professor Leonard KleinRock's laboratory at UCLA, after the second piece of network equipment was installed at SRI.
-This connection not only enabled the first transmission to be made, but is also considered the first Internet backbone.
+On Friday, October 29, 1969, at 10:30 p.m., the first Internet message was sent from computer science Professor Leonard Kleinrock's laboratory at UCLA to a computer at SRI.
+The connection not only enabled the first transmission to be made but is also considered the first Internet backbone.

-The first message to be distributed was "LO", which was an attempt at "LOGIN" by Charley S. Kline to log into the SRI computer from UCLA.
-However, the message was unable to be completed because the SRI system crashed.
-Shortly after the crash, the issue was resolved, and he was able to log into the computer.
+The first message to be distributed was LO, an attempt at LOGIN, by Charley S. Kline to log into the SRI computer from UCLA.
+However, the message could not be completed because the SRI system crashed.
+Shortly after the crash, the issue was resolved, and he could into the computer.